-I am a member of the Chichago Northwest Symphony Orchestra.
 I have been instructing students from kindergarten to high-school all over Chicago area for the past thirteen years.
 My highest accomplishment is having a high-school sophomore student playing first chair first violin on Chamber Orchestra and third chair first violin in Symphonic Orchestra at Maine Township High School, Park Ridge, Illinois.
 Other accomplishments are having students prepared for Granquist Memorial Music Competition, Geneva Illinois.

 Learning to play violin not only opens the mind for greater understanding of artistic expressions but also adds to the quality of experiencing life more complex otherwise not possible in absence of music.